INF142/team-local-tactics/README.md

 # Team-Network-Tactics
-A game for the mandatory assignment
+A game for the mandatory assignment.

 Group 35